Nishapaudel/Dinucleotide-patterns/README.md

 Dinucleotide is two adjacent nucleotides in a DNA separated by a single phosphate group.
 From the four nitrogen bases, (4*4) 16 dinucleotides can be derived, which are<b> ApA,  ApT, ApG, ApC, TpA, TpT, TpG, TpC, GpA, GpT, GpG, GpC, CpA, CpT, CpG</b> and <b>CpC</b>.
 There is a distinct signature of dinucleotide and its difference among different species (Gentles, A. J. (2001).
 This may be due to DNA replication and repair mechanisms and biases in DNA modification processes like base-step stacking energies and DNA conformational tendencies, context dependent mutation, and DNA methylation patterns (Karlin 1998).

-<p> <b>Supplementary file details  </b></p>
- <p>Supplementary file 1.py - Jupyter notebook python code snippets for data mining, renaming, and filtering. </p>
-<p>Supplementary file 2 - Refseq list  for eukaryotes provided as of Jan2  from NCBI</p>
-<p>Supplementary_file_3_feature_extraction.py,  this code will take the input of feature coodrinates such a say SINES or CpGisland and calculates the dinucleotide ratio </p>
-<p>Supplementary_file_4_stat.py  , this code will calculate basic statistics such as mean, median, mode , screwness and kurtosis of the ratio</p>
-<p>Supplementary_file_5_violin_arranged_data.py , this code will arrange our ratio data file into a formatted input file for violin plot</p>
-<p>Supplementary_file_6_violin_plot.py ,  This code will create a violin plot from holoviews library  </p>
-<p>Supplementary_file_7_cluster_heatmap.py , this code will create cluster heat map based on euclidean distance </p>
-<p>Supplementary_file_8.a_exons_ratio.py , this code calculates the dinucleotide ratio of exons from GFF and 2bit file of an organism </p>
-<p>Supplementary_file_8.b_intron_ratio.py , this code calculates the dinucleotide ratio of intron  from GFF and 2bit file of an organism</p>
-<p>Supplementary_file_8.c_promo_ratio.py  , this code calculates the dinucleotide ratio of promoter from GFF and 2bit file of an organism </p>